 - (a) reviewing the financial statements, accounting policies and system of internal accounting controls, which are the responsibility of the Board of Directors acting through the AC.
 The AC meets periodically with management and performs the functions specified in the Companies Act.
-The AC held two meetings since the last Directors' report.
+The AC held two meetings during FY2015.
 In performing its functions, the AC reviewed the overall scope of internal and external audit.
-The AC met with the Company's internal and external auditors to discuss the scope of their work, the results of their examinations and evaluation of the Company's system of internal accounting controls.
-The AC also reviewed the assistance provided by the Company's officers to the internal and external auditors; - (b) reviewing the Group's interim and annual announcements and reports before submission to the Board for approval.
-The AC reviewed the consolidated financial statements and the financial statements of the Company for FY2014 as well as the auditors' report thereon prior to their submission to the Board of Directors for adoption; - (c) reviewing procedures set up by the Group and the Company to identify, report and, where necessary, seek approval for related party and interested person transactions (as defined in Chapter 9 of the Listing Manual) in order to discharge the responsibilities specified in the requirements; - (d) reviewing legal and regulatory matters that may have a material impact on the financial statements, related compliance policies and programmes (including financial, operational, compliance and information technology controls) and any reports received from regulators; - (e) reviewing the independence of the external auditors annually and recommendation to the Board of Directors on the re-appointment of external auditors at the forthcoming AGM of the Company; and - (f) reviewing the adequacy of the Group's risk management policies and systems.
+The AC met with the Company's internal and external auditors to discuss the scope of their work, the results of their examinations and evaluation of the Company's system of internal controls.
+The AC also reviewed the assistance provided by the Company's officers to the internal auditors; - (b) reviewing the Group's interim and annual announcements and reports before submission to the Board for approval.
+The AC reviewed the consolidated financial statements and the financial statements of the Company for FY2015 as well as the auditors' report thereon prior to their submission to the Board of Directors for adoption; - (c) reviewing procedures set up by the Group and the Company to identify, report and, where necessary, seek approval for related party and interested person transactions (as defined in Chapter 9 of the Listing Manual) in order to discharge the responsibilities specified in the requirements; - (d) reviewing legal and regulatory matters that may have a material impact on the financial statements, related compliance policies and programmes (including financial, operational, compliance and information technology controls) and any reports received from regulators; - (e) reviewing the independence of the external auditors annually and recommendation to the Board of Directors on the re-appointment of external auditors at the AGM of the Company; and - (f) reviewing the adequacy of the Group's risk management policies and systems.

-During the course of the year, any changes in accounting standards and any issues which may have an impact on the Group's financial statements are highlighted to the AC by the external auditors, ensuring that the Board, through the AC, is kept abreast of such changes.
+During the financial year, any changes in accounting standards and any issues which may have an impact on the Group's financial statements are highlighted to the AC by the external auditors, ensuring that the Board, through the AC, is kept abreast of such changes.
 The AC had conducted two meetings during the year and the duties as described above were carried out.

 The AC meets with the external auditors, without the presence of the Company's management, on an annual basis.
+The AC had met with the external auditors once, without the presence of the Company's management, during the financial year.

-Non-audit fees paid to the auditors of the Company for FY2014 amounted to S\$15,000 for tax planning and compliance work.
+Non-audit fees paid to the auditors of the Company for FY2015 amounted to S\$16,000 for tax planning and compliance work.
 The AC has undertaken a review of all non-audit services provided by the auditors and is of the opinion that such services would not affect the independence and objectivity of the auditors.
-Audit fees paid to auditors of the Company for FY2014 totalled S\$82,000.
+Audit fees paid to auditors of the Company for FY2015 totaled S\$81,000.